Explore Categories

 Record a credit sale

 A sale transaction without a corresponding receipt entry is a sale on credit – until the party has made the payment.
-In such situations, you can record a credit sale.
+Record a credit sale.
 If you have enabled the bill-wise option in the party master, TallyPrime tracks the bill by using the voucher number as the bill reference number.

 Settle dues for credit sales made using Bill-wise

-For example, JK Frozen Foods owes you a total of Rs.
+For example, Customer B owes you a total of Rs.
 85,000 from the sales made on credit, and later has made a payment of Rs.
 25,000.
 You can now make a receipt entry against that party on the day you receive the payment.
-When JK Frozen Foods makes a payment of the remaining Rs.
+When Customer B makes a payment of the remaining Rs.
 60,000, you can pass another receipt entry to settle to entire outstanding receivables from that party.

 • In the Bill-wise Details screen, you can choose the bill reference number, against which you want to record the receipt.